How to protect 21 Valley accounts — manage beneficiaries in-branch, fund a trust in-branch, and file claims through Valley's Valley Wealth & Trust

 View details →When someone dies

-View details →For questions about any of these procedures, contact Valley's Valley Wealth & Trust at (973) 305-3500.
+View details →Reach Valley's Valley Wealth & Trust at (973) 305-3500 for help with any of these procedures.

 Valley Wealth & Trust, with almost 100 years of trust experience, can serve as trustee or co-trustee offering professional asset management and administrative services.
 This includes managing and investing trust assets, distributing income and principal per trust directives, keeping detailed records, preparing tax returns, and providing beneficiaries with regular account statements.
 A dedicated trust officer is assigned to each account.